Open-CMSIS-Pack/devtools/tools/packchk/README.md

 ### Usage Examples

-Run `packchk` on the package description file called MyVendor.MyPack.pdsc.
+Run `packchk` on the package description file called `MyVendor.MyPack.pdsc`.
-It verifies the file against the Software Pack that is located in the same directory.
+It runs a schema check and verifies the file against the Software Pack that is located in the same directory.

 ```bash
 packchk MyVendor.MyPack.pdsc